MrShwhale/source-bf/README.md

 See dee.cfg for a full example of this.

 ### Basic commands
-Each command corresponds to a brainfuck command.
+Each command corresponds to a brainf command.
 Alternate names for the commands were used to avoid conflict with user input.

 #### inc
 Increases the value of the byte the data pointer is at by 1.

 Overflows to 0 if the byte is 255.
-Equivalent the '+' command in brainfuck.
+Equivalent the '+' command in brainf.

 #### dec
 Decrement the value of the byte the data pointer is at by 1.

 Overflows to 255 if the byte is 0.
-Equivalent the '-' command in brainfuck.
+Equivalent the '-' command in brainf.

 #### ptr+
 Increment the data pointer, making it point to the data cell with a value one higher.

 If the current pointer is the last (default: 511), prints an error to console, but does not stop execution.
-Equivalent the '>' command in brainfuck.
+Equivalent the '>' command in brainf.

 #### ptr-
 Decrement the data pointer, making it point to the data cell with a value one lower.

 If the current pointer is the first (default: 0), prints an error to console, but does not stop execution.
-Equivalent the '<' command in brainfuck.
+Equivalent the '<' command in brainf.

 #### out
 Outputs a single ASCII character to the console, followed by a newline.

 Unprintable characters (such as ASCII SYN, DEL), white space, as well as the ; and " characters will print an empty line to the console.
 Trying to print characters with a higher than 127 will print 5 question marks since the engine cannot print them.
-Equivalent to '.' command in brainfuck.
+Equivalent to '.' command in brainf.

 #### User input
 All single characters are commands that set the current bit to the ASCII value of that character.